Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

-A canonical tag (also known as a “rel=canonical” tag) is a tried-and-true method of letting online search engines know that a specific URL represents the “master copy” of a website page.
-Implementing the canonical tag can prevent problems that are typically caused when identical or “duplicate” content appears on multiple URLs.
-Essentially, the canonical tag notifies search engines which version of a URL you want to appear in its search results.
+A canonical meta tag (also known as a “rel=canonical” tag) is a tried-and-true method of letting online search engines know that a specific URL represents the “master copy” of a website page.
+An SEO agency will implement the canonical tag to prevent problems that are typically caused when identical or “duplicate” content appears on multiple URLs.
+Essentially, the canonical meta tag notifies search engines which version of a URL you want to appear in its search results.

-In addition to negatively impacting your SEO rankings, duplicate content can cause some other pretty serious SEO problems if not addressed swiftly, properly, and thoroughly.
+In addition to negatively impacting your SEO rankings, duplicate content or a duplicate page can cause some other pretty serious SEO problems if not addressed swiftly, properly, and thoroughly.
 When a search engine “crawls” multiple URLs with identical (or nearly identical) content, several of these SEO problems can unfold.

 First and foremost, if search engine crawlers have to dig through an excessive amount of duplicate content, they might miss a good portion of your original content.
-Secondly, large-scale duplication can really knock down and diminish your ranking abilities.
-Even if your content does rank, the search engines might mistakenly identify the incorrect URL as the “original” URL – especially if you have not used canonical tags to “educate” the engines and their crawlers.
-When confronted with duplicate content, the confused crawlers employed by the search engines simply don’t or won’t know which versions of the duplicate content to rank for query results – nor which versions to include and exclude from their indices.
+Secondly, large-scale duplication can really knock down and diminish your ranking abilities, making your SEO strategy ineffective.
+Even if your content does rank in the search result, the search engines might mistakenly identify the incorrect URL as the “original” URL – especially if you have not used canonical tags to “educate” the engines and their crawlers.
+When confronted with a duplicate content issue, the confused crawlers employed by the search engines simply don’t or won’t know which versions of the duplicate content to rank for query results – nor which versions to include and exclude from their indices.